-The Bitcoin network is considered the original decentralised network, having been bootstrapped by individuals running the Bitcoin client software to mine bitcoin.
+The Bitcoin network is considered the original decentralized network, having been bootstrapped by individuals running the Bitcoin client software to mine bitcoin.
 There were no investors or companies who helped get the network off the ground.
 Hence the distribution of the cryptocurrency was completely dictated by those individuals running the software.
-This is considered the gold standard of decentralisation by some.
+This is considered the gold standard of decentralization by some.

-However, as there are no barriers to entry in terms of the hardware to participate on the network, it's likely that a significant portion of nodes on the Ethereum network could exist on centralised cloud provider infrastructures which brings its own centralisation risk.
-Whereas the bitcoin network nodes are likely running in their own dedicated data centres which are unlikely to be exposed to the cloud providers.
+However, as there are no barriers to entry in terms of the hardware to participate on the network, it's likely that a significant portion of nodes on the Ethereum network could exist on centralized cloud provider infrastructures which brings its own centralization risk.
+Whereas the Bitcoin network nodes are likely running in their own dedicated data centres which are unlikely to be exposed to the cloud providers.

 Whilst there are recommended hardware requirements used for running nodes on the Ethereum and Bitcoin networks, they are not forced upon users.
 Anyone can run the relevant client software and be a legitimate node on the network, relaying transactions to other nodes and potentially contributing to the overall state.

-This software-based approach to decentralisation, which allows anyone to run a node on the network comes with limitations to network throughput.
-Some other blockchain protocols have embraced hardware solutions at the expense of decentralisation to increase the network throughput.
+This software-based approach to decentralization, which allows anyone to run a node on the network comes with limitations to network throughput.
+Some other blockchain protocols have embraced hardware solutions at the expense of decentralization to increase the network throughput.
 Solana is a prominent example of this.

 What this means is that users have to invest in some fairly hefty hardware to participate in the network.
 These sorts of optimisations will come with tradeoffs, but there is no right or wrong approach here, they are different approaches to solving problems that people have.

-The approach taken to govern blockchain networks, whilst less contentious an issue than other areas of decentralisation is interesting to also consider.
+Whilst less contentious an issue than other areas of decentralization is interesting to also consider.
 Many Web3 protocols that have issued a token also have a non-profit foundation associated with them.
 This foundation is responsible for maintaining a treasury that is used to fund the development of the protocol.
 Often, especially in the earlier days of a protocol's development, there will be a single commercial company that is getting paid by the foundation to do the majority of the development.
 Then over time as the protocol gains traction (and the token appreciates in price…), more people and organisations will contribute to the protocol and funds will be allocated by this foundation.